 Guide to Driving In Russia - Drive Safe in Russia

-Are there any special requirements for driving in Russia?
+Are there any special requirements for driving or hiring a car in Russia?

 There are two difficulties with renting a car in Russia.
 One is that it is particularly expensive compared to other parts of the world and the other is that the traffic can be horrendous, especially in Moscow where entire motorways can come to a standstill.
 Avoiding the rush hour is a must.